| Site Type: Long Term/National Priorities List (NPL) |

 Following EPA cleanup activities in November 1997 at the Raymark facility located at 75 East Main Street, the property was successfully sold at auction in January, 2000.
 The construction of the Stratford Crossing Shopping Center began in the Spring of 2001 and opened for retail business in early 2002.
 Remedial Investigation work has also been completed at the majority of the remaining OUs.

 EPA is also providing funding for an independent redevelopment consultant, Vita Nuova, to work with the Town and assist in the planning and redevelopment of various options for the former Raybestos Memorial Field (OU4).
 The objective of this effort is to integrate the clean-up of this area and provide a beneficial reuse for the Town.
+EPA and CTDEEP have been coordinating with the Town and Vita Nuova to ensure that OU4 cleanup objectives align with potential redevelopment opportunities.
+Vita Nuova is also working with the Town on redevelopment opportunities for the adjacent Contract Plating (Brownfields) site, as well as the adjacent Town Department of Public Works (DPW) site.

 Index to Photo Gallery